owainjhughes/patient-modelling/README.md

 Model can be created and trained in 'advanced_model.ipynb'

 ## Basic Model (Jayden)
-Basic Model included logestic regression and initial classifiers.
+Basic Model included logestic regression and initial classifiers in 'basic_model.ipynb'